 If the time course of onset of hyponatraemia is more chronic then the brain may adapt to the changes by causing organic intracellular solutes such as creatinine and glutamate to exit cells, thus reducing water entry into cells along the osmotic gradient.
 This process happens fairly rapidly (over 48 hours) which is why this is the determinant of acute versus chronic hyponatraemia.
 Patients with an acute time course of disease are still at risk of neurologic sequelae, but usually at more marked depressions of serum sodium.

-Chronic hyponatraemia may also result in a decrease in bone density.
+Chronic hyponatraemia is associated with a decrease in bone density.

 Outline your initial approach to the management of Ferdinand’s severe hyponatraemia.
 Why is the speed of correction of his hyponatraemia important?